-North Macedonia has agreements or arrangements signed with the European Border and Coast Guard Agency (Frontex) (2009), Europol (2011), CEPOL (2017) and has signed the 2019 Joint Action Plan on Counter-Terrorism for the Western Balkans.
-The Status Agreement with the EU allowing the European Border and Coast Guard Agency to deploy teams of the EBCG standing corps in the country, was initialled in July 2018.
-Its signature is pending.
-North Macedonia has a Joint Roadmap to support the further development of a national asylum and reception system in line with EU standards in place.
+North Macedonia has agreements or arrangements signed with the European Border and Coast Guard Agency (Frontex) (2009 working arrangement and 2022 status agreement, operational since april 2023), Europol (2011), CEPOL (2017) and has signed the 2019 Joint Action Plan on Counter-Terrorism for the Western Balkans.
+On 26 October, the EU and North Macedonia signed a Frontex Status Agreement.
+North Macedonia has a Joint Roadmap with the EUAA, to support the further development of a national asylum and reception system in line with EU standards in place.

-The fourth report under the Visa Suspension Mechanism adopted in August 2021 confirmed that North Macedonia has taken actions identified in the Third Report and the visa liberalisation benchmarks continue to be fulfilled.
+The fifth report under the Visa Suspension Mechanism adopted in December 20242 confirmed that North Macedonia has taken actions identified in the Fourth Report and the visa liberalisation benchmarks continue to be fulfilled.